wallace-aph/scripts/README.md

 =======

 Notifications based on Urxvt.
 Weather and sensors required.
-Works with ncmpcpp. http://i.imgur.com/sijLQT4.gif
+Works with ncmpcpp.

+http://i.imgur.com/sijLQT4.gif

 Fancyfetch & 420fetch
 ========
-I'm sure you can tell which is which http://i.imgur.com/A6kkYvk.png
+I'm sure you can tell which is which.

+http://i.imgur.com/A6kkYvk.png

 Colorscripts